-3.3 Humeral preparation
+3.3 Humerus preparation and Stem implantation

 The humerus shaft is exposed, sparing the periosteum.
 Coagulations and any bone splinters are carefully removed from the intramedullary canal.
-The medullary space is now drilled step by step using the Affinis Medullary Reamer, until the desired stem size is reached.
-The stem size always corresponds to the numbering of the medullary reamer:
+The medullary space is now drilled step by step using the Medullary Reamer, until the desired stem size is reached.
+The stem size always corresponds to the numbering of the Medullary Reamer: